caugbr/vue-wp-theme/README.md

 The settings are stored in a php file, located in `settings/theme-settings.php`.
 The defined options will be editable in admin page and available in frontend as `this.info`.
 You can edit it and add new settings.
 There are some built in options:
  * Use WP language - Use WP language?
- * WP menu in site header - Menu do display in header position
+ * WP menu in header - Menu do display in header position
- * WP menu in site sidebar - Menu do display in sidebar position
+ * WP menu in sidebar - Menu do display in sidebar position
  * Sidebar position - Right, left or disable sidebar
  * Post formats support - Enable support for marked formats